 Species Studied: All; Black Bear

-Wildlife cameras have been deployed to monitor seasonal and spatial patterns of wildlife activity in a Regional Park Reserve that is currently undergoing Management Plan Development prior to opening the area to public access.
-The park is...
+Wildlife cameras have been deployed to monitor seasonal and spatial patterns of wildlife activity in Widgeon Marsh Regional Park prior to opening the area to public access.
+The park is situated on a natural travel corridor surrounded by...

 Wildlife cameras have been deployed in Minnekhada Regional Park in Metro Vancouver and are being used to monitor seasonal and spatial patterns of black bear activity as the park has an unusually high population of bears.
 The project's...